nuxeo/nuxeo-drive/DEVELOPERS.rst

 Use pip_ to grab all the dev dependencies and tools at once::

-  sudo pip install -r requirements.txt
+  pip install --user -r requirements.txt

 To run the Nuxeo Drive client from your source folder use the following settings::